-From the examination of simulators regarding to their different features, it is obvious that there is no excellent simulator tool [6].
-In the study carried out by Begg et al it is mentioned that disregarding cost and time, the simulators prepared for special purpose may meet user requirements [8].
-Based on this fact, a new simulator is designed and simulation application has been carried out to solve the mobility, complexity, scalability etc. problems of the MANET systems and to design and test advanced routing systems.
+From the examination of simulators regarding their different features, it is obvious that there is no excellent simulator tool [6].
+In the study carried out by Begg et al. it was mentioned that disregarding cost and time, simulators prepared for special purposes may meet user requirements [8].
+Based on this fact, a new simulator is designed and a simulation application is carried out to solve the mobility, complexity, scalability, etc. problems of MANET systems and to design and test advanced routing systems.

-In the study, the components making up the MANET network system have been developed on top of the DEVS-Suite [9] modeling and simulation environment.
+The components making up the MANET network system have been developed on top of the DEVS-Suite [9] modeling and simulation environment.
 The behaviors of the defined components have been modeled.
 With the resulting model, experiments have been carried out for several experiments.
-The developed simulator is called 'MANET-DEVS'.
-MANET-DEVS simulator has established an example framework for modeling of sizable, adaptive and powerful mobile network applications on MANETs' specifications.
+The developed simulator is called MANET-DEVS.
+The MANET-DEVS simulator has established an example framework for modeling of sizable, adaptive, and powerful mobile network applications on MANET specifications.

-2. Related Work
+2. Related work

-The studies carried out related to MANETs focuses on the specifications of MANETs.
+The studies related to MANETs focus on the specifications of MANETs.
 Due to a direct effect on efficiency and energy consumption, the studies carried out on routing protocols have emerged to the forefront.
 Making use of simulators holds an important place in the studies carried out.
-Below, some of the studies in the literature on MANET and simulators are listed and summarized:
+Below, some of the studies in the literature on MANETs and simulators are summarized.

-In the report prepared by B. P. Zeigler and S. Mittal, the simulators have been examined in terms of the future of ultra wide networks and for development of these networks, modeling and simulation cycles have been examined [4].
-M.A.
-Rahman et al carried out a study on 100 ea. modeling and simulation tools for allowing the researchers to choose the correct tool in their experiments and the tools included to this study have been classified according to their characteristics.
-In the study, they included the network discovery tools and topology generators to the analysis and examination [3].
+In the report prepared by Zeigler and Mittal, simulators were examined in terms of the future of ultrawide networks and, for development of these networks, modeling and simulation cycles were examined [4].
+Rahman et al. carried out a study on 100 modeling and simulation tools for allowing researchers to choose the correct tool in their experiments and the tools included in this study were classified according to their characteristics.
+They included network discovery tools and topology generators in the analysis and examination [3].

-In a study carried out by L. Hogie and P. Bouvry, the situations and similar simulation techniques used by simulators capable of carrying out MANETs' modeling and simulation tasks have been examined.
-Specifying the outstanding aspects of each simulator, making use of it in simulator selection have been aimed and the foremost problems in MANET's simulators have been summarized [10].
-With simple topology control algorithm, D. Orfanus et al have made comparison of wireless network simulators [11].
-In a comprehensive technical report prepared by L. Begg et al, it have been indicated that discrete event simulation will be an important method in the service availability and flexibility studies in the next generation network simulators [8].
-In the studies carried out by R. Ben-El-Kezadri and F. Kamoun, a framework prepared for the analysis, comparison and validation of the MANET simulators.
+In a study carried out by Hogie and Bouvry, situations and similar simulation techniques used by simulators capable of carrying out MANET modeling and simulation tasks were examined.
+Specifying the outstanding aspects of each simulator and making use of it in simulator selection was the aim and the foremost problems in MANET simulators were summarized [10].
+With a simple topology control algorithm, Orfanus et al. made a comparison of wireless network simulators [11].
+In a comprehensive technical report prepared by Begg et al., it was indicated that discrete event simulation would be an important method in service availability and flexibility studies in next-generation network simulators [8].
+In the studies carried out by Ben-El-Kezadri and Kamoun, a framework was prepared for the analysis, comparison, and validation of MANET simulators.
 [12].
-N. Saquib at al, developed a new simulation tool with Visual basic programing language due to the challenges of working with Ns-2 [13].
+Saquib et al. developed a new simulation tool with the Visual basic programing language due to the challenges of working with Ns-2 [13].

-Taekyu Kim et al have aimed to make a better simulation study using the relative advantages of DEVS and Ns-2 with respect to each other [14].
-M. Malowidzki have put Ns-2, J-Sim, OPNET simulators under examination in terms of simulation mode and programming interface [15].
-U. Farooq et al modelled the mobility and routing functionality in wireless Ad Hoc networks and as an example, applied AODV protocol successfully [16].
+Kim et al. aimed to make a better simulation study using the relative advantages of DEVS and Ns-2 with respect to each other [14].
+Malowidzki put Ns-2, J-Sim, and OPNET simulators under examination in terms of simulation mode and programming interface [15].
+Farooq et al. modeled mobility and routing functionality in wireless ad hoc networks and, as an example, applied the AODV protocol successfully [16].